 To enable the stop order option in the Exchange platform, advanced features must first be enabled on the Exchange Platform.

 On Desktop or Browser

 To explain the order form for a stop order, the first field to look at is the Stop Price.
 In the example below, the stop price has been set to 42,569 EUR for BTC.
 This means that once BTC reaches the price of 42,569 EUR, either a market or limit order will be triggered.

 How to Execute a Market Stop Order

 The first way you can utilize a stop order is to execute a market order when your stop price is reached.
-To do this, all you need to do is input the Stop Price, enable Immediate Order and place your order.
+To do this, all you need to do is input the Stop Price and place your order.

 How to Execute a Limit Stop Order

-By setting a Max Price (when buying) or Min Price (when selling) together with your stop price, your stop order will execute a limit order once your stop price is reached.
+By toggling on the "w/ Limit Price" option, your stop order will execute a limit order once your stop price is reached.

-Without Immediate Order selected, it will place a limit order into the book at the specified price, which will remain until filled or cancelled.
+This will place a limit order into the book at the specified price, which will remain until filled or canceled.

 Coinmetro’s Demo Platform is always available if you would like to practice without risk.
 Please note that this article is not to be seen as trading or financial advice.
 It is for educational purposes only.